UNITED STATES

 7. | SHARE CAPITAL AND RESERVES |

-As of March 31, 2024, the Company’s authorized share structure consisted of: (i) an unlimited number of common shares without par value; and (ii) an unlimited number of preferred shares without par value.
-No preferred shares were issued and outstanding as of March 31, 2024 and June 30, 2023.
+As of September 30, 2024, the Company’s authorized share structure consisted of: (i) an unlimited number of Common Shares; and (ii) an unlimited number of preferred shares without par value.

 Common Share Warrants